hanmd82/gogists/doc/chapter6-middleware.md

 --------------------------------------------------

-Middleware functions can be created as methods on structs, to enable access to HTTP handler dependencies
+Middleware functions can be created as methods on structs, to enable access to HTTP handler dependencies.

+Deferred functions are always called when the stack is being unwound following a panic.
+Use the built-in `recover` function to check whether there has been a panic.

+If spinning up additional goroutines, make sure to recover any panics from within those.